Relational, Somatic & Gestalt Therapy · San Francisco, CA

 I'm deeply curious about the people I work with.
 Not clinically curious.
 Genuinely curious.
 And I've found that when that curiosity meets someone who is ready, their own curiosity about themselves starts to wake up too.
 That's when the puzzle starts coming together.

-I'm a relational and experiential therapist trained in Gestalt and Hakomi, with a background in AEDP and continuing training in Internal Family Systems (IFS Level 1).
+I'm a relational and experiential therapist trained in Gestalt and Hakomi, with a background in AEDP and continuing training in Internal Family Systems.
+I hold an Associate Marriage and Family Therapist license and practice under licensed supervision.

 In practice, that means we don't just talk about your life from a distance.
 We pay attention to what's happening right now: in your body, in the room, between us.
 These approaches trust that the body holds wisdom, that the present moment is full of information, and that real change comes through felt experience, not just insight.